Skip to content

 Custom Content

-swcat can display custom information on entity detail pages based on entity annotations.
-This is useful for integrating external data or displaying specific metadata that does not fit into the standard catalog schema.
-This is also the primary way to visualize data generated by Sidecar Extensions.
+swcat can display custom information on entity detail pages based on entity annotations or status observations.
+This is useful for integrating external data or surfacing metadata that does not fit into the standard catalog schema.
+It is also the primary way to visualize data generated by Sidecar Extensions.

 How it works

-You can configure swcat to look for specific annotations on your entities and render their values as dedicated cards in the user interface.
+You configure swcat to look for specific annotations (or status observations) on your entities and render their values as dedicated sections in the user interface.
+Each section becomes one collapsible <details> card on the entity detail page.

 1. Configure swcat.yml